FFaUniHan/Unity_VRoid_Expression_Pack1/Readme.txt

 This project uses 6 scripts:
 - UIExpressionControl.cs is used in the UI Button to trigger a new expression animation and to create particle effects.
+All of it is triggered by a function called in the Button UI Event.

 - ExpressionManager.cs is used for swapping face and eye textures.